JasonSilvestri/JsxBlazorServerCoreWebApiDemo/README.md

     - Right-click on the solution in Solution Explorer and select `Build Solution`.

-## Using JsxSharedResources Shared Resources in jSilvestri.com BETA v 2024 Web API Demo Collection Projects
+## Using JsxSharedResources Project in jSilvestri.com BETA v 2024 Web API Demo Collection Projects

 ### Reference the Shared Resources Project